 - experimental education methods such as active learning

 - systems and curriculum that help educational continuity through kindergarten to university be effective.

-We conduct studies on quality of childcare and curriculum research in the Center for Early Childhood Education and Care (KODOMO- EN) and refresher courses for practicing childcare workers.
+- studies on quality of childcare and curriculum research in the Center for Early Childhood Education and Care (KODOMO- EN) and refresher courses for practicing childcare workers.